The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs: Introduction

-\paragraph{Related works} In MDPs, the (discounted) state-action frequencies have been shown to form a polytope resp.\ a compact convex set in the finite resp.\ countable state-action cases, whereby the extreme points are given by the state-action frequencies of deterministic stationary policies \citep{derman1970finite, altman1991markov}.
+\paragraph{Related works} In MDPs, the (discounted) state-action frequencies form a polytope resp.\ a compact convex set in the finite resp.\ countable state-action cases, whereby the extreme points are given by the state-action frequencies of deterministic stationary policies \citep{derman1970finite, altman1991markov}.
 Further, \citet{dadashi2019value} showed that the set of state value functions in finite state-action MDPs is a finite union of polytopes.
 The set of stationary state-action distributions of POMDPs has been studied by \cite{montufar2015geometry} highlighting a decomposition into infinitely many convex subsets whose dimensions depend on the degree of observability.
 Although this decomposition can be used to localize optimal policies to some extent, a description of the pieces in combination is still missing, needed to capture the properties of the optimization problem.
 We will obtain a detailed description in terms of finitely many polynomial constraints with closed form expressions and bound their degrees in terms of the observation mechanism.
-This yields the formulation of reward maximization in infinite-horizon POMDPs as a polynomial optimization problem, where \cite{cohen2018linear} obtained a description of finite-horizon POMDPs as a mixed integer linear program.
+This yields a polynomial programming formulation of POMDPs generalizing the linear programming formulation of MDPs.
+This is different to the formulation as a quadratically constrained problem by~\cite{amato2006solving}, where the number and degree of constraints do not depend on the observability.
+Finally, \cite{cohen2018linear} described finite horizon POMDPs as a mixed integer linear program.

 \citet{grinberg2013average} showed that the expected mean reward is a rational function and obtained bounds on the degree of this function.
 We generalize this to the setting of discounted rewards and refine the result by relating the rational degree to the degree of observability.
 For both MDPs and POMDPs the expected cumulative reward is known to be a non-convex function of the policy even for tabular policy models \citep{bhandari2019global}.
 Nonetheless, for MDPs critical points can be shown to be global maxima under mild conditions.
 In contrast, for POMDPs or MDPs with linearly restricted policy models, it is known that non-global local optimizers can exist \citep{baxter2000reinforcement,poupart2011analyzing, bhandari2019global}.
 However, nothing is known about the number of local optimizers.
 We will present bounds on the number of critical points building on our computation of the rational degree and feasibility constraints.